xunuoi/node-bigpipe/README.md

     let http = this.http;

     // Put an additional param: `this`
-    let bp = new Bigpipe('thinkBP', http.req, http.res, this)
+    let bigpipe = new Bigpipe('thinkBP', http.req, http.res, this)

     // `start` method use default ThinkJS template path: index.html

-    // other API usage is the same bp.start() // or bp.sart('xxx')
+    // other API usage is same with this bigpipe.start() // or bigpipe.sart('xxx')
     .pipe([
         tagPipe,
         testPipe